gerbyzation/interactiveStory/other/spec.md

 4 Februari 23:00: I have finished implementing the code to support the 2 catagories.
 The code is now in a seperate file, but doesn't use the OOP because I couldn't get it to work.
 It didn't recognise the constructor function, so the file might not have been imported in the right way?
 But since it's a custom module I can't find a lot of help on the internet about it Now it's just using prototypes and works fine again.
 (Why do we even need OOP in JS?
 It's just wasting my time).
 I had hoped to be past the code and to have done some work tonight on the design of the story, but because of the issues with seperating the code I didn't get around to that.

+5 Februari 12.00: I tried again to get the OOP working, but without success.
+THe file seems to give no errors, but still the superclass methods are used instead of the subclass.
+Send Will an email and will stick with overwriting the methods via the prototype way for now.

+5 Februari 14.30: I have choosen a fontpair from Google Fonts which I want to use.
+Also I found a website with some free images under CC0 license.

 ## Testing

 - Who are you going to show your product to?